diegoburgos2029-prog/Unit-3-collaboration-practice-/content.md

 ## Question 1

-we use branches to isolate development work without affecting other branches.
+We use branches to isolate development work without affecting other branches.

+## Question 2

+We have to use gitpull after merging because we want to save all of our changes for then to merage everything togather.